txmx/fasmg-arm6m/README.md

 # fasmg ARM6-M
 This is exclusively an implementation of the ARM6-M instruction set for [fasmg](https://flatassembler.net/docs.php?article=fasmg_manual).
 I made this for use specifically with the RP2040 chip, which contains a Cortex-M0+ processor.
-The document used to create this was the ARMv6-M Architecture Reference Manul (DDI 0419E)
+The document used to create this was the ARMv6-M Architecture Reference Manual (DDI 0419E)

 ## Notes about some syntax changes
 ### 1. PIO